6 Reasons Why a WV Personal Injury Lawyer May Not Take Your Case (And What You Can Do About It)

-If you or a loved one has been wrongfully injured in West Virginia, it’s helpful to at least speak with an experienced personal injury lawyer about your case and options.
+If you or a loved one has been injured in an accident or hurt by someone else’s negligence, it’s usually helpful to at least speak with an experienced West Virginia personal injury lawyer about your rights and options.
 If your accident or injury case meets certain criteria, finding an attorney who wants to take your case will likely be easy, even on a contingency basis (where you don’t pay an attorney’s fee unless you win).

-However, if you are having difficulty finding a lawyer to take your case, it could be due to one or more of the reasons below.
-Fortunately, there may still be other options, including those described at the bottom of this article.
+However, if you are having difficulty finding a personal injury attorney to take your case, it could be due to one or more of the reasons below.
+Fortunately, there may still be other options, including the resources listed at the bottom of this article.

 1. Limited Damages & Injuries

-The amount of money an injured plaintiff (the person injured) can recover in a personal injury claim is typically proportional to the seriousness of his or her injuries.
+The amount of money an injured plaintiff (the person injured) can recover in a West Virginia personal injury claim is typically proportional to the seriousness of his or her injuries.
 That said, there are some accident claims where the plaintiff is not seriously injured but still has high medical bills and lost wages.
 A third scenario is where someone is moderately injured and they have a moderate amount of medical bills and/or lost wages.
-In either of these three cases, it will likely be easy to find an injury lawyer to represent you.
+In either of these three cases, it will likely be easy to find an experienced personal injury lawyer in West Virginia, like us at West Law Firm, who would be happy to help you.

-On the other hand, if you suffered minor scrapes and bruises, didn’t require medical treatment, and didn’t miss work, it may be difficult to find a lawyer willing to take your case on a contingency basis.
+On the other hand, if you suffered minor scrapes and bruises, didn’t require medical treatment, and didn’t miss work, it may be difficult to find a lawyer willing to take your case on a contingency basis (no fee unless you win).
 In fact, under those circumstances, it may not be in your best interest to hire a lawyer because of the limited monetary value of your accident claim.
+In other words, if you only have several hundred dollars in medical bills and are 100% recovered, you may be able to settle directly with the insurance adjuster.

 That said, another factor that can significantly impact the value of your claim is whether punitive damages is appropriate.
 For example, if you were injured by a drunk driver and suffered just minor injuries, you may still be entitled to significant compensation.
 On the other hand, insurance adjusters are reluctant to give additional value to a claim because of a drunk driver without the help of a skilled injury attorney.
 And even then, insurance adjusters are still reluctant to give more compensation because of a drunk driver.
 However, a skilled accident lawyer should be able to use that fact to increase the value of your claim.

-Limited Injuries in work accident claims: West Virginia law actually requires an injured worker to be awarded a 13% Permanent Partial Disability (PPD) rating from worker’s compensation before they can recover addition compensation against their employer under what’s called a West Virginia deliberate intent claim.
+West Virginia law typically requires an injured worker to be awarded a 13% Permanent Partial Disability (PPD) rating from worker’s compensation before they can recover addition compensation against their employer under what’s called a West Virginia deliberate intent claim.
 Therefore, limited injuries can be even more of an obstacle in recovering fair compensation after being injured at work.
 If you were injured at work, it’s especially critical to speak with a skilled work injury lawyer to see what your options are.

 Call West Law Firm for a Free Consultation: If you were injured in an accident or by negligence, we invite you to call us for a free consultation at 1-877-943-9378 (WEST).